-Image manipulations and data analysis was performed in Matlab (MathWorks Inc. Sherborn MD, USA).
-The first 4 scans were removed to eschew magnetic saturation effects.
-The scans were corrected for (slight) subject movement using nonlinear minimisation and a computationally efficient cubic interpolation algorithm (Keys 1981).
-Images were translated and rotated to minimize the sum of squares between each of the 64 images and their average (both scaled to the same mean intensity) using the Levenberg-Marquardt method (More 1977).
-Only the 36 x 60 voxel subpartitions (of the original images) containing the brain were subject to further analysis.
-All the time-series, for each voxel, were normalized to a mean of zero and convolved, in the time domain, with a Gaussian filter (FWHM = 1.5 voxels) to suppress thermal noise.
+Image manipulations and data analysis were performed in Matlab (MathWorks Inc., Sherborn, MD).
+The first four scans were removed to avoid magnetic saturation effects.
+The scans were corrected for (slight) subject movement using nonlinear minimization and a computationally efficient cubic interpolation algorithm [Keys, 1981].
+Images were translated and rotated to minimize the sum of squares between each of the 64 images and their average (both scaled to the same mean intensity) using the Levenberg-Marquardt method [More, 1977].
+Only the $36 \times 60$ voxel subpartitions (of the original images) containing the brain were subject to further analysis.
+All the time-series, for each voxel, were normalized to a mean of zero and convolved, in the time domain, with a Gaussian filter (full width at half maximum = 1.5 voxels) to suppress thermal noise.

-Computing $\zeta(0)$
+Computing ζ(0)

 The real data were treated in an identical fashion to the simulated data.
-The temporal smoothness $(\sigma_i)$ was estimated using eqn(12) to be 0.92 as mentioned above.
-This estimate was the mean over all intracerebral voxels and corresponds to a value of 7.69 seconds for $\lambda$ , the parameter of our assumed Poisson response function $h(\tau)$ .
-In order to demonstrate that modeling intrinsic autocorrelations with a Gaussian form is reasonable, the empirical intrinsic autocorrelation functions and corresponding spectral density $[g_x(\omega)]$ are shown in Figure 2.
+The temporal smoothness ( $\sigma_r$ ) was estimated using Equation 12 to be 0.92, as mentioned above.
+This estimate was the mean over all intracerebral voxels and corresponded to a value of 7.69 s for $\lambda$ , the parameter of our assumed Poisson response function $h(\tau)$ .
+To demonstrate that modeling intrinsic autocorrelations with a Gaussian form is reasonable, the empirical intrinsic autocorrelation functions and corresponding spectral density $[g_x(\omega)]$ are shown in Figure 2.
 These functions were obtained by averaging estimates over the differences between all pairs of 20 scan stimulation periods (phase-shifted differences).
 The data were windowed with a Hanning function before being subject to Fourier transform.
-The solid lines in Figure 2 correspond to the autocorrelations (and spectral density) that would be obtained by convolving an uncorrelated innovation with a Poisson function of parameter 7.69 seconds.
-It should be noted that the determination of the appropriate Poisson parameter does not require computation of either the autocorrelation function or spectral density, but uses the variance of the first derivatives as in eqn(12).
-These data are presented only to validate the Gaussian approximation for $g_n(\omega)$ .
+The solid lines in Figure 2 correspond to the autocorrelations (and spectral density) that would be obtained by convolving an uncorrelated innovation with a Poisson function of parameter 7.69 s.
+The determination of the appropriate Poisson parameter does not require computation of either the autocorrelation function or spectral density, but uses the variance of the first derivatives as in Equation 12.
+These data are presented only to validate the Gaussian approximation for $g_x(\omega)$ .

-The contrast c(t) used in this example was, again, a square wave which was positive during photic stimulation and negative otherwise. c(t) had zero mean and unit variance.
-The measured correlation between y(t) and the MRI time-series x(t) was computed for all voxels and scaled by $\sqrt{v}$ according to eqn(9) to give $\zeta(0)$ . $\sqrt{v}$ was 4.58, corresponding to 21 effective degrees of freedom.
-In other words one accrues a 'degree of freedom' every 2.85 scans.
-The reason v is the same for all voxels is that we assumed the response function and intrinsic autocorrelations (and spectral density) were the same everywhere.
-Clearly one does not have to assume this (see discussion).
+The contrast c(t) used in this example was, again, a square-wave that was positive during photic stimulation and negative otherwise. c(t) had zero-mean and unit variance.
+The measured correlation between y(t) and the MRI time-series x(t) was computed for all voxels and scaled by $\sqrt{\nu}$ according to Equation 9 to produce $\zeta(0)$ . $\sqrt{\nu}$ was 4.58, corresponding to 21 effective degrees of freedom.
+In other words, one accrues a "degree of freedom" every 2.85 scans.
+The reason $\nu$ is the same for all voxels is that we assumed that the response function and intrinsic autocorrelations (and